fakhriexpansion/pyspark-sql-ffkhr/README.md

 python3 processing.py --upload_gcp 1 --bucket_name bucket-storage --sa_file service_account.json
 ```

-However, as you can see on the command and inside the file, the script default will not upload to GCS.
+As you can see on the command and inside the file, the script default will not upload to GCS.
 So, you need to set some variables above to upload it into GCS.
 For more details, below i give explanation of the argument

-- upload_gcp = enable (1) or disable (0) uploading to GCP
+- upload_gcp = enable (1) or disable (0) uploading to Google Cloud Platform (GCP)
 - bucket_name = bucket name on GCS.
 Mandatory if upload_gcp = 1
 - sa_file = SA file name you have.
 Mandatory if upload_gcp = 1